newrelic/opentelemetry-exporter-go/README.md

 ## Disclaimer
 This exporter is built with the alpha release of Open Telemetry Go client.
-Due to the rapid development in this dependency, this exporter makes no not guaranteed to the continuing compatibility with future releases of the Open Telemetry APIs.
-Additionally, this means that this exporter may have backwards incompatible changes introduced without a major version increment.
-Effort will be made to ensure compatibility when a stable release of the Open Telemetry Go client is release.
+Due to the rapid development of Open Telemetry, this exporter does not guarantee compatibility with future releases of the Open Telemetry APIs.
+Additionally, this exporter may have backwards incompatible changes introduced without a major version increment.
+We will strive to ensure compatibility when a stable release of the Open Telemetry Go client is released.

 ## Licensing
 The New Relic Go OpenTelemetry exporter is licensed under the Apache 2.0 License.